watsonbox/ios_google_places_autocomplete/README.md

 - iOS 8.0+
 - XCode 6.1
-- Alamofire

 ## Installation

 Simply copy `GooglePlacesAutocomplete.swift` and `GooglePlacesAutocomplete.xib` to your project.
-You will also need [Alamofire](https://github.com/Alamofire/Alamofire) for networking.

 Framework / CocoaPod to follow.